• Skip to main content

 Indiana Sugar Cream Pie (Hoosier Pie) Ingredients on the counter.

-• Half & half (substitute if needed: heavy cream & whole milk)
+• Half & Half - do not use low-fat or any other milk (substitute if needed: heavy cream & whole milk) this makes it thick, rich, & decadent.

-So begin making sugar cream pie, start with the pie crust.
-Plan ahead for this.
-If using a store-bought pie crust, make sure it comes to room temperature.
+Plan ahead if using a store-bought pie crust, make sure it comes to room temperature.
 After about 15-20 minutes it should be soft enough to unroll easily.
 Or make your own - here is a good pie crust recipe that I have used before. (yes it has vodka!)

 Preheat the oven to 425°.
 Roll out the premade pie crust (many refrigerated brands require a 15-minute thawing on the counter).
 Transfer the dough to a 9-inch pie pan.
 Fold the crust edges under and flute to design.